19120 N Pima Rd #100, Scottsdale, Arizona 85255

 The Legacy Warm-Up:

 A proper warm-up should go beyond simply getting the heart rate up—it should prime the specific muscles and movements you’ll be using during your workout, improve movement quality, and address underlying biomechanical issues that may lead to injury.
-This is why at Legacy, we’ve designed our warm-up to be much more comprehensive.
+This is why at Legacy Gym in Scottsdale, we’ve designed our warm-up to be much more comprehensive.
 Our warm-up routines don’t just get you moving; they set the foundation for a long-term, sustainable fitness routine.

 Why the Traditional Warm-Up Falls Short